 The truth is, public relations can help you in many different ways.
 If you want your public relations to be effective then you need to have clarity about what you are seeking to achieve.
 That has to be the starting point.
 What are you focusing on?

 - Building/enhancing reputation.

 - Creating news business partnerships.

 - Building goodwill.

-One thing is for sure, you need to know where you are heading.
+In a nutshell: One thing is for sure, you need to know where you are heading.
 If you don’t then how will you know whether you have arrived?
 It’s getting that clarity around objectives that takes the time.
 Once you have that you’ll often find ideas will flow and that your efforts will be more laser focused.
-Got a question about public relations?
-Then, for free advice, drop me an email via The PR Question.

 What public relations objectives are you focusing on and what success have you had?